-The respiratory tract as a whole is an organ system that's composed of the lungs and airways and plays a role in gas exchange.
-The respiratory system works closely with our circulatory system in order to deliver important gases such as oxygen to our cells and tissues.
+The respiratory tract as a whole is an organ system that's composed of the lungs and airways.
+It plays a role in gas exchange.
+The respiratory system works closely with our circulatory system to deliver important gases such as oxygen to our cells and tissues.
 It also helps to remove gases such as carbon dioxide from our tissues as we breathe in and out.

 Larynx is also known as the voice box and is an airway where sound is produced.
-As air moves through the larynx, sound can be produced; this is how you are able to make sounds to speak.
+As air moves through the larynx, sound can be produced.
+This is how you are able to make sounds to speak.

-The esophagus is not a part of the upper respiratory, but sits close to your trachea.
+The esophagus is not a part of the upper respiratory system but sits close to your trachea.
 The esophagus is the tube that carries food down to your stomach.
-The epiglottis, which is the flap of skin that closes off your trachea when you're swallowing food.
+The epiglottis is the flap of skin that closes off your trachea when you're swallowing food.
 This is important because as you're eating and swallowing food, it closes off your trachea to make sure that food will then go down your esophagus into your stomach and won't accidentally go down your trachea and then into your lungs.

 Source: THIS WORK IS ADAPTED FROM SOPHIA AUTHOR AMANDA SODERLIND